riojosdev/100-days-of-code/log.md

 **Link(s) to work**: None

-### Day 79: Sep 07, 2020
+### Day 79: Sep 06, 2020

 **Today's Progress**: Learning Solidity

-**Thoughts:** Learning emacs was oretty cool, but it was just too cool that I couldn't learn some Code.
+**Thoughts:** Learning emacs was pretty cool, but it was just too cool that I couldn't learn some Code.
 Today I decided to pick up some knowledge on blockchain technology.
 I discovered Solidity.
 And I am preparing a game on it.
 Actually it's a Zombie Crypto game.

+**Link(s) to work**: None

+### Day 80: Sep 07, 2020

+**Today's Progress**: Learning Solidity

+**Thoughts:** Blockchain is a program that has a lot of rules, than regular program.
+I don't even understand why some rules are there.
+For example there is hashing.
+It is probably for security but security, is it really secure.
+Atleast to a point, maybe.
+Blockchain for me right now is a technology that makes all the previous apps obsolete.
+It is made to revolutionize.
+Only application that I can think of are revolutionary.
+I think this is Web 3.0

 **Link(s) to work**: None